QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 1. Retrieve cloud provider resource connection credentials.
 2. Convert the *deployed_app_json* context from string to object.
-3. Power off the deployed App resource.
+3. Power on the deployed App resource.

 ### PowerOn implemantation example